 - Avoidance of a Guardianship and/or Conservatorship later in life.
 Because the Successor Trustee you select can take over management of the Trust estate before you die, he or she is available to assist if help is needed as the aging process progresses.
 This can avoid the need for an expensive court ordered and supervised Conservatorship or Guardianship.

 Like any other type of planning, to be effective an Estate Plan must be put in place well before it is needed.
 Once a need arises, it is often too late.
 As an elderly or ill person becomes increasingly infirm, options become fewer and more expensive.
 An estate plan made very late in life can be more vulnerable to challenge by someone who questions the legal capacity of the person making the plan.
 In a proper case obtaining a medical opinion as to competency prior to signing and, possibly, videotaping the signing conference are options that can be helpful to minimize the risk of a successful challenge to an estate plan.

 The Phoenix Estate Planning Lawyers at Platt and Westby, P.C. will be pleased to meet with you for a no-fee conference to learn about your circumstances and your concerns.
 We will answer questions about the estate planning process, the different options and devices that are available and your best options for protecting the people important to you.

 Contact us via e-mail or at 602-277-4441 to schedule a no-fee initial conference with one of our Estate Planning lawyers.
 We will answer your questions, make recommendations and, in most cases, quote a flat fee for our services.

-Platt and Westby, P.C. has offices in Phoenix, Avondale, Arrowhead, Scottsdale and Gilbert, Arizona.
+Platt and Westby, P.C. has offices in Phoenix, Glendale, Avondale, Gilbert, and Scottsdale, Arizona.